-The timber we use is sourced in Russian forests, and is of such high quality that it is in high demand among manufacturers of of a huge amount of different items, including dimensional lumber, engineered wood, wood products, cellulose and paper products.
-There is huge demand in the construction industry worldwide for Russian timber, because of its high quality, strength and durability.
-Russia holds twenty per ceont of the World's forestry.
-The industry is managed on a sustainable basis, and has been managed so for over a century.
-When you consider that it can take a tree one hundred and fifty years to reach maturity, you can appreiate the wisdom and foresight of the producers back in the nineteenth century.
+The timber we use is sourced in Russian forests and is of such high quality that it is in high demand among manufacturers of a huge amount of different items, including dimensional lumber, engineered wood, wood products, cellulose and paper products.
+There is a huge demand in the construction industry worldwide for Russian timber, because of its high quality, strength and durability.
+Russia holds twenty per cent of the World’s forestry.
+The industry is managed on a sustainable basis and has been managed so for over a century.
+When you consider that it can take a tree one hundred and fifty years to reach maturity, you can appreciate the wisdom and foresight of the producers back in the nineteenth century.

 You can read more about the Russian Timber Industry here.

-If you look around you right now, you'll see that you are surrounded by timber prducts.
+If you look around you right now, you’ll see that you are surrounded by timber products.
 Doors, skirting boards, architraves and furniture.
-But don't forget the wall studding behind the plaster board walls in your home, the floor boards, roof beams, purloins and all of the elements that make up the roof of your house.
+But don’t forget the wall studding behind the plasterboard walls in your home, the floorboards, roof beams, purloins and all of the elements that make up the roof of your house.
 Examples of everyday items you might come across that may be made of Russian timber include tables and chairs, beds, furniture, decking, garden furniture, exterm=nal cladding for buildings, and of course, log cabins!

 Is Irish Timber Good Enough for Log Cabins?

-But in a log cabin, you need a timber that will not warp, twist, bend or crack over time, esecially when exposed to the variations of internal warmth and external cold, or the expansion and contraction due to the big variations in relative humidity which will be experenced regularly, both Summer and Winter, in Ireland.
+But in a log cabin, you need a timber that will not warp, twist, bend or crack over time, especially when exposed to the variations of internal warmth and external cold, or the expansion and contraction due to the big variations in relative humidity which will be experienced regularly, both Summer and Winter, in Ireland.

 What are the benefits of slow-growing logs?